make-software/how-to-casperlabs/src/faq-validator.md

 * Now go to this address: `https://testnet.cspr.live/validator/PUBLIC-HASH-OF-YOUR-NODE`
 * Make sure that you see the `ACTIVE` (green) label on your node’s page on testnet.cspr.live, and the `LATEST BLOCK HEIGHT` value at the top of the page is the same as the height value from your node’s status output (you took note of that at the first step). (+-3 difference between these values is okay.)

-## I've followed the instructions to install my node, but I'm seeing a lot of warnings on the logs about dropping connections and network mismatch.
-Is that expected?
-Yes.
-Don't worry about them.
-When a node from the mainnet tries to connect to another node on the testnet -or the other way around-, the connection gets dropped, causing such warning messages.